ScroogeKZ/TransportHub/replit.md

 ## Recent Changes

 - July 17, 2025.
-Final Migration to Replit Environment Completed Successfully:
+Migration from Replit Agent to Replit Environment Completed Successfully:
   - Successfully migrated the entire application from Replit Agent to standard Replit environment
   - PostgreSQL database created and configured with all required tables and schema
   - Fixed all authentication and session management issues